 Even worse, many faith schools don't even need to follow the locally agreed syllabus, and can instead teach their own syllabus and teach religion from their own exclusive viewpoint.

 If there is a body of knowledge called 'Religious Education', which is worthy of being taught at all, it should be offered to all children wherever they live.
-There are simply no grounds for discriminating on grounds of geographic location or school type.
+There are simply no grounds for discriminating on grounds of geographical location or school type.
 If a programme of study covering religion and belief deserves to be included in the school curriculum, it should be offered to all as a basic entitlement for every future citizen.
 This is simply a matter of fundamental justice and equality.

 Importantly, the subject must be broad, balanced and inclusive.
 Religious interest groups should no longer determine what gets taught.
 As with other subjects, the syllabus should be nationally determined by independent educationalists without an agenda motivated by a specific religion or belief.